How to get the best deal on your rental

 Negotiate the Price

-While not true for all rental properties, many owners and property managers will negotiate rates.
-If the rate isn't negotiable, the number of nights may be.
-This is most effective through the off-peak season when many rental homes sit vacant.
+Although not true for all rental properties, many property owners and property managers will negotiate rates.
+If the rate isn't negotiable, the number of nights might be.
+Off-peak weeks will be negotiable more often than peak-season..

 - Internet Connectivity

 - Telephone service